Part 2·2.5·16 min read

 Initiation

-The small ribosomal subunit (40S in eukaryotes) associates with the mRNA at the 5' cap and scans for the start codon (AUG, encoding methionine).
+The small ribosomal subunit (40S in eukaryotes) associates with the at the 5' cap and scans for the start codon (AUG, encoding methionine).
 When it finds it, the large subunit (60S) joins, forming the complete 80S ribosome.
 Initiation requires multiple initiation factors and GTP hydrolysis.

 Elongation